joliver82/jME3-GLES-wireframe/README.md

 ## Impl details

-Vertex shader: Uses all current jme3 stuff being able to use this material.
+Vertex shader: Uses all current jme3 stuff at vertex shaders (morph, skinning...) being able to use this material without any aditional code.

 Geometry shader: As said, just changes the triangles into line strips.